Two Florida counties double down on school mask mandates

 In its letter to the state, Alachua Superintendent Carlee Simon also noted that any funds withheld would not come from "student services or teacher pay."

+"They're helping us and offering their support associated with us managing the actual Covid situation, from testing to just helping us keep our schools open," Simon said.
+"We want to make sure we have face-to-face, and we need their support."

+"We also have had lots of support from our local governments, as well as many members in our community, as well as the country," Simon said.

 St. Johns School District in Florida on Tuesday announced a mask mandate for all employees and visitors to its schools, but not for its students, for the next 30 days, as Covid-19 cases surge in the area.
+The Orange County School Board on Tuesday evening enacted a 60-day universal mask mandate for students and staff beginning Monday, August 30.

 A Quinnipiac poll released Tuesday found that most Florida residents largely support mask mandates and oppose DeSantis' efforts to block them in schools.